Skip to Main Content

 New starting options in iMovie on iOS and iPadOS

-The app includes support for HDR (the Dolby Vision version, which newer iPhones support), includes lots of title customizations, imports and shares 4K 60fps content, and lets you use solid, gradient, and patterned backgrounds.
+The app supports HDR (the Dolby Vision version, which newer iPhones support), includes lots of title customizations, imports and shares 4K 60fps content, and lets you use solid, gradient, and patterned backgrounds.

-To start creating a movie on mobile, you click the plus sign.
+To create a new movie on mobile, you click the plus sign.
 Just as on desktop, you then see a choice of Movie or Trailer.
 Both options offer templates, with Trailers going further in guiding you as to what type of scenes to include.
 The Movie option includes default transitions and titles, optional background music, and applies motion to any still images you've included.

-You can choose from dozens of fonts, change the color picker or eyedropper, and edit the title's size and location with pinch-and-drag touch gestures.
+Dozens of fonts keep the movie-making experience fresh, and you can change the color picker or eyedropper, and edit the title's size and location with pinch-and-drag touch gestures.

 When you tap on a clip, you can split it, detach its audio track, duplicate it, or delete it.
-There are also time-stretching options, including freeze-frame, speedup, and slowdown.
-Adobe Rush (which requires a Premiere Pro subscription) also lets you do this, with an option to maintain audio pitch and other advanced options.
+Time-stretching options include freeze-frame, speedup, and slowdown.
+Adobe Rush (which requires a Premiere Pro subscription) has similar tools, with an option to maintain audio pitch and other advanced options.
 Outputting movies on the iPhone or iPad is like sharing from any other iOS app.

 The mobile version of iMovie extends the concept of Trailers, those storyboard templates that tell you exactly what kind of shot to add to create a compelling mini-movie, with the new Storyboards feature.
 It offers 20 template types, of which Trailers is just one.
 Among the templates are those suited to cooking tutorials, video gaming, makeovers, product reviews, and news reports.
 It's a healthy selection.